hbar-team/SPyCCI/_sources/contributor-guide.md

         ```

     * Now, when running the `git remote -v` command, the following reposiotries shold be visible:
-        * `upstream`, which refers to the GES-compchem repository
+        * `upstream`, which refers to the SPyCCI repository
         * `origin`, which refers to your personal fork

 * Developing your contributions: